• Leading Disruption

 🚀 Does your current technology leader have the change agent ability and business value focus to drive AI transformation?

-The companies winning with AI establish dedicated leadership accountability early.
+Companies that win with AI establish dedicated leadership accountability from the outset.
 They don't let organizational convenience override strategic necessity.

 Your AI leadership decision sets the foundation for everything that follows.
 Choose quickly, choose decisively, and give your leader the authority they need to succeed.